 Programs & Opportunities

-EIRs are based in the Trust Center and share their extensive entrepreneurial and executive experience in industry settings with students and teams who are looking to become entrepreneurs and foster ideas into successful companies.
+- Entrepreneurs-in-Residence (EIRs): Based in the Trust Center, EIRs share their extensive entrepreneurial and executive experience in industry settings with students and teams who are looking to become entrepreneurs and foster ideas into successful companies.

-Professional Advisors are highly qualified industry experts and entrepreneurs located throughout the country who offer their time and expertise to provide later-stage guidance to MIT students in accordance with the honest broker policy.
+- Professional Advisors: Highly qualified industry experts and entrepreneurs located throughout the country who offer their time and expertise to provide later-stage guidance to MIT students in accordance with the honest broker policy.

-Sector Practice Leaders help to address the unique challenges different industries present to entrepreneurs.
+- Sector Practice Leaders: Helps to address the unique challenges different industries present to entrepreneurs.
 The program focuses on five different industries.
 Student leaders for each sector are selected through a competitive process to develop plans and implement comprehensive, integrated, and cutting-edge programs such as advanced classes, active student clubs, annual conferences, business plan contests, hackathons, regular social events, guest speakers, and more.

-MIT delta v is an educational accelerator for MIT student entrepreneurs to help them accelerate their growth in building viable, sustainable ventures.
+- MIT delta v: An educational accelerator for MIT student entrepreneurs to help them accelerate growth in building viable, sustainable ventures.
 The program is a capstone educational opportunity for MIT entrepreneurs before they launch into the real world.

-The Entrepreneurship Internship is a 10-week paid internship program designed for MIT undergraduates who want to try the experience of working at a startup full time.
+- Entrepreneurship Internship: A 10-week paid internship program designed for MIT undergraduates who want to try the experience of working at a startup full time.